 - Start preparing to assemble vacuum pipes.
-When done assembling, do not forget to glue the pipes so that they last longer.
+When assembling, do not forget to glue the pipes so they last longer.
 Central vacuum pipes are more affordable than other models.
 Get them from local hardware stores.

 - Start installing the remaining parts and screw the cyclonic adapter in place.
 Add the toggle clamps and the casters.

 - Attach the LED light system.
 It helps you see when the bucket is full with ease.
 The lights used are automotive.
 That means they are both waterproof and dustproof.
 Run a test on the LED system.
 Finally, you have a fully assembled cyclone dust collector.
 You have the debris going in the bucket, and not often.

 - A cyclone dust collector is cleaner and safer than standard collectors.
 There is a big cloud that comes from the collection bag when removed.
 There are only heavier chips and debris when using the cyclone’s primary collection point.
 That does not produce much dirt.

 - The cyclone dust collector does not allow the dust particles to be in contact with the filter.
 That is why the frequency of cleaning or replacing a filter is low.

 - The amount of dust removed from the fixed filter screens is amazing.